MileHacker Logo

 Meizhou’s humid subtropical climate means packing for unique seasons.
 Layering strategies work best, with considerations for cultural modesty at places of worship.

-During summer there is heat and humidity, demanding lightweight, breathable fabrics.
+During summer there is hot and muggy weather, demanding lightweight, breathable fabrics.
 Autumn and Spring offer ideal, mild conditions for versatile layers.
 Winter, though mild, has chilly days requiring warmer items like sweaters and coats.
-Always bring rain gear during the monsoon season.
+Always bring rain gear during the rainy season.

 Footwear Recommendations